 There is a hall of reputation in the museum where pictures of Sherpa who summitted Mount Everest are present.
 You shall see the pictures of Tenzing Norgay and Edmund Hillary too.

 Mount Everest is significant to both Nepalese as well as Tibetan people.
 Touching the horizon, these peaks attract numerous trekkers and climbers to itself.
-Despite how dangerous the ascend to this peak is, many climbers endeavor each year.
-Nevertheless, to have a lookup close, you may plan a trekking journey or a luxurious flight.
+Despite how dangerous the ascend to this peak is, many climbers endeavour each year.
+Nevertheless, to have a look up close, you may plan a trekking journey or a luxurious flight.

 Just like Thamel in Kathmandu, Namche happens to be a tourist hub.
 While some are moving across the shop to shop looking for gears and trekking equipment, others enjoy alone time reading a book or buying souvenirs.
-Delicious homemade cheese and butter are on sale and the town is a renowned trading center for it.
+Delicious homemade cheese and butter are on sale, and the town is a renowned trading centre for it.

 Some decades back, Tibetan investors and Sherpa people from close vicinity negotiated about the conventional art crafts.
 The local people remain close to their roots despite the radical transformation across the world.

 While the daily necessities are available in this mountainous town, they have high prices given the difficulty to transport them.
 There is a proper stock of basic medicines (aspirin, throat lozenges, and so on), trekking gear, solar block, toiletries, and others.
 Remember that cost of branded devices is not that different from the ones in your home town.
 Knock offs do not exist for more than a day’s journey.

 The first street you see at Namche has many Tibetan run shops for handicrafts.
 People make woollen materials by hand, and other products found in Namche are available at Kathmandu too.

 Namche has places with brand new and second-hand books.
 You may find the different selections at the Namche Hotel.